Apartment Maintenance Technician

-Tenants, managers, and owners of apartment complexes count on apartment maintenance technicians to keep buildings, equipment, and land associated with the complex in good repair.
-An apartment maintenance technician is responsible for tasks such as assembling machinery, fixing electrical switches, and ordering supplies, among others.
+Tenants, managers and owners of apartment complexes count on apartment maintenance technicians to keep buildings, equipment and land associated with a complex in good repair.
+An apartment maintenance technician is responsible for tasks such as assembling machinery, fixing electrical switches and ordering supplies, among others.

-Apartment maintenance technicians often complete varying tasks each day and will do so throughout an apartment complex or building.
-The job is physically demanding: such technicians must make repairs while working in uncomfortable positions, on top of ladders, or even in the dark.
-There is risk of injury while working with tools, water and electrical systems, and heavy objects.
-The majority of such repairers are employed on a full-time basis and may be asked to stay on call for emergency situations within the apartment complex.
+Apartment maintenance technicians often complete varying job tasks each day and will do so throughout an apartment complex or building.
+The job is physically demanding.
+Technicians must make repairs while working in uncomfortable positions, on top of ladders or even in the dark.
+There is risk of injury while working with tools, water and electrical systems and heavy objects.
+The majority of repairers are employed on a full-time basis and may need to be asked to stay on call for emergency situations within the apartment complex.

 Step 1: Meet the Educational Requirements

 Employers generally prefer individuals who have earned at least a high school diploma.
 Classes or experience in woodworking, science, computers, mathematics and mechanical drawing can be beneficial for students interested in becoming apartment maintenance technicians.
 High school shop education classes, vocational schools and community colleges may provide aspiring maintenance technicians with basic skills and techniques needed in the field.

 To really succeed in this step, learn computer skills.
 Many new building complexes rely on computers to control their facilities.
 Aspiring maintenance technicians need to know how to perform basic computer tasks, such as how to navigate through a series of menus.